enrique-lozano/ID3-Tags-and-mp3-Fixer/README.md

 ## Run it 🚀

 To run the project you must have python 3 installed and added to your path.
-Once this step is done, you just have to clone the project, put the songs you want to edit in the folder called <code>input</code> and put this commands in the windows terminal, in the directory where you have cloned the project
+Once this step is done, you just have to clone the project, put the songs you want to edit in the folder called <code>input</code> and put this commands in the windows terminal, in the directory where you have cloned the project:

 ```
 pip install -r requirements.txt